stafford and direct loan forgiveness

-The borrower must have been working in a public service profession for 10 years prior to applying for forgiveness.
-Service cannot have begun until after July 1, 2008, and must be consecutive.
-Borrowers must be making payments during the 10 years and may apply to cancel any federal student loan balances that remain after that period.
+The borrower must work full time in a public or private not for profit for 10 years prior to applying for forgiveness.
+Service cannot have begun until after July 1, 2008.
+Borrowers must make 120 installments on one of the Income Driven Payment Plans:

 The loan being forgiven must be a Direct Loan.
 You may have loans from private lenders (Stafford) and also Direct loans.
 You must first consolidate both of these making all your loans Direct loans before you can begin counting your service period.
 If you already have a consolidation loan with another company, you can consolidate again into a Direct Loan in order to take advantage of this benefit.
 (This is the only time you may reconsolidate without adding new money.)

 - Direct Stafford Loans and FFEL Stafford Loans

 - Perkins Loans (only if consolidated into a direct loan consolidation)